Operation 13 Save A Life

 Additionally, the campaign will focus on Carbon Monoxide awareness.
 Carbon Monoxide is the leading cause of accidental poisoning deaths in America, killing 400 and injuring more than 20,000 each year.
 You cannot see, smell or taste carbon monoxide.
 The only safe way to detect this poisonous gas is with a working carbon monoxide alarm.

-As part of the campaign, Kidde has generously donated 3,000 10 Year Smoke Alarms that will be distributed by local fire departments throughout Houston, at no charge, to those in need.
+As part of the campaign, Kidde has generously donated 2,000 10 Year Smoke Alarms and 1,000 CO alarms that will be distributed by local fire departments throughout Houston, at no charge, to those in need.
 If you would like to receive a free Kidde Smoke alarm or CO alarm, please contact your local fire department.

+Learn About "Save A Life Saturday" that was hosted at The Home Depot

 Awareness Can Help Save Lives